East Riding of Yorkshire Council

 East Riding of Yorkshire Council has exempted care leavers from Council Tax

-East Riding of Yorkshire Council includes care leavers from other areas in their council tax exemption policy
+East Riding of Yorkshire Council does not include care leavers from other areas in their council tax exemption policy

 To apply care leavers need to: